mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 existing code, either to fix or augment it, that the job will be notably easier if the code _mostly_ follows this pattern.

-*My language makes this difficult.*
+**My language makes this difficult.**

-I don't know of any language which makes this pattern particularly easy, so unfortunately we're all in the same boat to some extent (though I recognize that some languages, or their ecosystems, make it more difficult than others).
+I don't know of any language which makes this pattern particularly easier than others, so unfortunately we're all in the same boat to some extent (though I recognize that some languages, or their ecosystems, make it more difficult than others).
 It seems to me that this pattern shouldn't be unbearably difficult for anyone to implement in any language either, however, as the only language feature needed is abstract typing.

 It would be nice to one day see a language which explicitly supported this pattern by baking the component properties in as compiler checked rules.

-*This will result in over-abstraction.*
+**This will result in over-abstraction.**

 Abstraction is a necessary tool in a programmer's toolkit, there is simply no way around it.
 The only questions are "how much?" and "where?".